Thursday, July 23, 2020

 Author's Photo

 Bellefonte's field was the first scheduled stop along the New York to Chicago mail route.
 Most of Central Pennsylvania was situated in what was known to pilots as the “Hell Stretch.”
 Much of the route was mountainous and prone to freak or sudden changes in weather.
 More airmen would die along this section of sky than anywhere else along the route.
 Keep in mind, this is a time without modern navigational aides, radios, or instantaneous weather reporting.
-Booklets were printed to help pilots recognize key landmarks and terrain features such as road intersections or prominent hills.
+Booklets were printed to help pilots recognize key landmarks and terrain features such as road intersections or prominent buildings.
 Beacon light towers were erected along the route to guide pilots at night and during severe weather.

 The second airfield with Mount Nittany in the background